Are you familiar with the A.C.T.S. prayer?

 I love the A.C.T.S. prayer.
 In it I find a beautiful call and response that celebrates all that God is and all that God does, in contrast with all that we are and all that we need.

 I’m a big believer in the power of prayer—but I admit I’ve struggled with confession.
-For years I used my “time of confession” to tick off the fault-of-the-day:
+For so long I used my “time of confession” to tick off the fault-of-the-day:

 I’m sorry I snapped at my kids.

 I’m sorry I envied my friend her luxury vacation when we had to stay home.